cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 You can also run [the code](https://github.com/erooijak/clojure-experiments/blob/master/meta-circular-experiments/mc-evaluator.clj) of the evaluator and put some break points or `println`s at strategic points.

 ## Dynamically scoped environment

 In my journey to create a working version I also stumbled upon [this implementation of Mathieu Gauthron](https://github.com/matlux/metacircular-evaluator-clj/blob/master/src/clj_eval/core.clj).

-The dynamically scoped environment is a bit simpler, what is defined latest is found first (instead of passing an environment a long with a procedure, we just update the environment).
+The dynamically scoped environment is a bit simpler, what is defined latest is found first (instead of passing an environment along in a certain procedure scope, we just update the environment).
-It is at runtime defined what is in scope.
+Therefore in a dynamically scoped environment it is only at runtime defined what is in scope.

-After we define what lexical and dynamic scope is, below there are some experiments with them.
+After we define what lexical and dynamic scope is, below will follow an experiment with the dynamic evaluator.

 ## Lexical scoping versus dynamic scoping

 Lexical scope means that the structure of the program determines which variables are in scope (for example in C-like languages the scope is defined by curly braces `{` and `}`.
-Scheme was one of the first languages with lexical scope.
-In dynamic scope the scope is defined at run time, that what was defined latest when the program is evaluated at runtime is found first.
+In dynamic scope the scope is defined at runtime, that what was defined latest when the program is evaluated at runtime is found first.
 Currently there are almost no languages with dynamic scope.
 Lexical scope is more logical to reason about.
 Nevertheless there are valid use cases for dynamic scope.
 A [nice example](http://programmers.stackexchange.com/questions/103164/when-would-dynamic-scoping-be-useful#273005)
 is exception handling (throwing an exception and catching it):
->Exception handling in most languages utilizes dynamic scoping;
-when an exception occurs control will be transferred back to the closest handler on the (dynamic) activation stack.
+>Exception handling in most languages utilizes dynamic scoping; when an exception occurs control will be transferred back to the closest handler on the (dynamic) activation stack.

 You can test if a language is dynamic or static for example with the [following idea](http://stackoverflow.com/questions/32344615/program-to-check-if-the-scoping-is-lexical-or-dynamic#32347224).